Genocs/genocs-library-docs/content/en/library/messaging/index.md

 ---
 title: "Messaging"
 description: "Publish and subscribe commands and events through Genocs messaging abstractions; add RabbitMQ, outbox, or other transports as NuGet packages."
-lead: "Transport-agnostic messaging with CQRS-friendly dispatch bridges—configure a concrete provider for your broker."
+lead: "Start with Genocs.Messaging, then add a transport (RabbitMQ, outbox, and so on) and wire dispatch bridges on `IGenocsBuilder`."
 date: 2023-05-13T15:40:19+02:00
-lastmod: 2026-04-04T15:53:29Z
+lastmod: 2026-04-04T16:07:01Z
 draft: false
 images: []
 menu: